 In my job I come into contact with a lot of online businesses.
 And although the range of websites is staggering, there is one common factor: they all need to be able to accept online payments.

-Figuring out how to take payment online can be a daunting process, especially for a new online shop.
+Figuring out how to start accepting payment online can be a daunting process, especially for a new online shop.
 There is a lot of jargon, bureaucracy and confusion about how to get started.

 PayPal: easy payments, but big fees

-PayPal is a third-party payment system that can process online payments for you.
+PayPal is a third-party payment gateway that can process online payments for you.
 In the years since its launch, PayPal has become one of the most successful online businesses of all time.
 People have huge trust in the brand and it’s incredibly simple to set up.
 To my mind, every online shop should accept payment by PayPal, regardless of its size.

 The downside to PayPal is the fees.
 PayPal charges vary between 1.4% and 3.4% per transaction in addition to a small handling fee.
 This may not sound a lot when you are starting out, but it can become fairly painful in the long run, especially if you are successful.